IsaacG14/DatabaseProject0/README.md

-# MyWebsite - 3-Page Website Project
+# Project 0: Three-Page Website Project

 A modern, responsive website built with HTML, CSS, and JavaScript featuring three main pages: Home, About, and Contact.